google/orbit/README.md

 <img alt="ORBIT Logo" src="contrib/logos/orbit_logo_simple.png" align="right" width="520" >

+**This project is not maintained by Google engineers anymore at this point.**

 Orbit, the **O**pen **R**untime **B**inary **I**nstrumentation **T**ool is a
 standalone **native** application profiler for Windows and Linux.
 It supports native applications written in languages such as C, C++, Rust, or Go.
 Its main